 How companies act is more important to customers than what they say about themselves.
 In this article by Martin Jordan and Christian Vatter we apply Service Design to help Corporate Behavior step up and fulfill its role in the holistic concept of Corporate Identity.

 In this article published in „Touchpoint“, Martin Jordan and Christian Vatter propose a fruitful integration of service design and brand communication.
 Combining the approach of influencing actions and influencing perceptions, value for users and businesses can be created at the same time.

-(German only) This article from 2012 proposes an extension of branding activities beyond communication into the holistic „user experience“ of brands and their touchpoints.
+(German only) This article proposes an extension of branding activities beyond communication into the experience that brands provide at various touchpoints.
 Today’s abundance of commercial choices lead to darwinistic behavior: Brands that are to complicated to „use“ or that do not offer a clear benefit will be dropped in favor for those who do.

 Service brands have additional branding options that product brands don’t have: The service experience.
 This white paper shows how to create a signature experience by combining service design and branding – leaving customers with a unique story they can experience first-hand.